gummywormz/ZDoomResourceRandomizer/README.md

 Current Features:
 ----------------
-* Randomizes TEXTURES, ANIMDEFS, SNDINFO, and LANGUAGE files within themselves or with other files
+* Randomizes TEXTURES, ANIMDEFS, SNDINFO, LANGUAGE files, and any images in the Sprites folder of a pk3 within themselves or with other files
 * Automatically creates a pk3

 Planned Features: